So now that you’re old enough to have a part-time job and earn your own cash, what good options do you have for your money?

 You have to decide what type of account you’re looking for and which type of financial institution—bank, credit union, etc.—would be best to partner with.
 You can narrow your search by using Bankrate.com, a website that allows you to look for the best rate available for each account type.
 If your local bank isn’t on the site, call and request a quote.
 Shop around and compare.

 Kobliner suggests finding an account that won’t charge for checking or monthly minimum amounts and also offers free-access ATMs near your daily route.

 Once you’ve chosen the right account, it’s time to set it up.
 You will need proper identification—often a state-issued driver’s license and possibly your birth certificate.
 If you’re under 18, you’ll have to open the account with signed approval from one of your parents.

 Sooner is better than later

 “I’d tell a freshman or sophomore to start saving right away.
-You’re not really going to miss that money,” says Marlena Hensley, who attended Art Institute of Pittsburgh and opened her savings account in 2004.
+You’re not really going to miss that money,” says Marlena Hensley, who attended Art Institute of Pittsburgh.
 “If you just put it away, when it comes time to buy a car or pay for college, you’ll have it there and you won’t have to worry about scrounging around for anything.”

 The sooner you start, the more you’ll have when you’re ready to buy what you really want. “[Students] should save from every paycheck and, if possible, a minimum of 10 percent,” says Stephenie Rulli, creator of Generation Millionaire, a service that seeks to empower young adults in their financial decisions.
 “The best way is to direct deposit to your savings account—that way you aren’t tempted to spend it, and you never miss it if you don’t see it.”